-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

 - C1.
 Demonstrate skills of self-management: including an ability to reflect on your own work - C2.
-Evaluate concepts, principles and policies and make critical judgments/reasoned choice between alternative solutions and/or merits of particular arguments - C3.
+Evaluate concepts, principles and policies and make critical judgments/reasoned choice between

+- alternative solutions and/or merits of particular arguments - C3.
 Apply knowledge and understanding and offer conclusions addressing complex or actual, or hypothetical problems - C4.
 Apply communication skills to solve and address legal problems - C5.
 Work effectively individually or collaboratively - C6.
 Engage with your own personal and professional development, and academic integrity

-Teaching and learning Methods
+Teaching and Learning Methods